HildoBijl/stepwise/packages/input-exercises/README.md

 })
 ```

 This keeps answer derivation separate from input checking and lets other consumers display or inspect the solution.
+The solution can also contain other parameters that are useful to render the exercise.

 ## Solutions that depend on the input